|Spring Prior to APR Self-Study Submission:

-- The learning outcomes assessment information reported in the APR Self-Study is uploaded to the unit’s assessment webpage (located at http://assessment.arizona.edu/academic_degree_programs).
+- The learning outcomes assessment information reported in the APR Self-Study is uploaded to the unit’s Taskstream AMS workspaces.
 This is done by the time the APR Self-Study is submitted.

-- After the Self-Study is submitted to the Vice Provost for Academic Affairs (VPAA), at least two OIA assessment specialists review and separately score the Student Learning Outcomes Assessment section(s) of the unit’s APR Self-Study using a rubric (see a blank rubric at http://assessment.arizona.edu/rubrics).
-Graduate and undergraduate programs are reviewed separately.
-The assessment specialists conducting the reviews then meet, confer on their ratings, and come to agreement on a score appropriate for each of the five rubric criteria.
+- After the Self-Study is submitted to the Vice Provost for Academic Affairs (VPAA), at least two OIA assessment specialists review and separately score the Student Learning Outcomes Assessment section(s) of the unit’s APR Self-Study using a rubric (see a blank rubric at https://assessment.arizona.edu/rubrics).
+Each graduate and undergraduate program is reviewed separately.
+The assessment specialists conducting the reviews then meet, confer on their ratings, and come to agreement on a score appropriate for each of the four rubric criteria.

 - The scored rubric(s) is(are) sent to the unit head in advance of the APR site visit, with a copy sent to the VPAA.
 The rubric scores are discussed at the site visit meeting.